-In March of 2023, the Orlando VA Healthcare System was honored to be one of ten sites to participate in VA Immersive's collaborative virtual reality (VR) pilot with Veterans Experience Office (VEO).
-Moments That Matter (MTM), developed specifically for VA staff, highlighted barriers and areas for improvement (termed "pain points" by VEO) during the inpatient discharge process.
-By immersing participants into a simulated hospital environment in the Veteran perspective, staff gained valuable insight into the emotions that Veterans experience when the discharge process does not proceed as expected.
+In March 2023, the Orlando VA Healthcare System was one of ten sites chosen to participate in a VR pilot for the Veteran's Experience Office (VEO).
+The pilot is named Moments That Matter (MTM), which was developed specifically for VA staff.
+It highlights barriers and areas for improvement (termed "pain points" by VEO) during the inpatient discharge process.
+By immersing participants into a simulated hospital environment in the Veteran perspective using VR technology, staff gained valuable insight into the emotions that Veterans experience when the discharge process does not proceed as expected.

-Orlando VA Healthcare System's VR champions providing OVAHCS Medical Center Director Timothy Cooke with a demo of the Moments That Matter various disciplines, including nursing, pharmacy, occupational therapy, medical residents, and social work.
+The Orlando pilot team provided this program to 39 staff members from various disciplines, including nursing, pharmacy, occupational therapy, medical residents and social work.
 Overall, participants responded positively to the experience, and engaged in reflection on how this experience can improve their clinical practice.
-The greatest takeaways were improving communication and empathy to the Veteran's feelings.
+The greatest takeaways were improving communication and empathy for Veterans' feelings.
 The following quotes came directly from participants during the debrief: